When is best to do the newborn photoshoot? Why does it matter and what should you expect from the newborn photography?

 It is always ideal to think, research and plan while you are still pregnant.
 You are more relaxed to find a photographer who’s style you like, plan with them, organize the outfits and decide about how you want to display them afterwards so everything is set and ready before you newborn arrives.

-I usually book you for an open period of time, so depends on how the birth goes we are flexible for a few days to move the shoot and make sure you are all settled and ready.
+I’d like to give my expecting mums the most flexibilities so usually book you for 2 different date.
+So depends on how the birth goes we are flexible for a few days to move the shoot and make sure you are all settled and ready before your photography experience.

 What if your little one is already here?